-Some places in Bali have been ruined by their own tourist trade, we know because we tested several locations during our many trips to Bali, and Ubud was always lovely for us, a charming town in the relative cool of the mountains.
+A lot of places in Bali have been ruined by their own tourist trade.
+We know because we tested most locations during our many trips to Bali.
+But Ubud was always lovely for us, and today, if you know where to go, it can still be a great destination.

-Bali is an easy family travel destination with everything to offer the family on vacation, from resorts and water parks to great food and cultural experiences.
+Bali is an easy family travel destination with everything to offer the family on vacation.
+There are resorts and water parks, some great food, shopping, beaches, surf, and cultural experiences.
+It is also crowded, dirty in places, the traffic can be horrific and it’s over-run with influencers.

-Of all the places in Bali we visited, including Kuta, Sanur, the east coast and the south, Ubud has always been our favourite.
+Of all the places in Bali we visited, including Kuta, Sanur, Canggu, Sidemen, the East Coast and the South, Ubud has always been our favourite.
+We aren’t interested in beaches, if that’s your thing, you need a different travel blog!
+We go to the beaches to take a look, but that’s about it.

 If you choose to base yourself in Ubud for your family trip or vacation, it’s easy to visit most of Bali’s attractions from here.